My Swedish Ancestry Is Calling To Me

-However, the traditional Swedish diet DOES also include grains, such as; oats, barley, wheat, and rye in the form of many breads and porridge…but frequently these are flat breads or crisps…and almost always served spread with butter or other high-fat dairy products…which diminish the carb-load on the system and slows the release of sugars into the blood stream.
+However, the traditional Swedish diet DOES also include grains, such as; oats, barley, wheat, and rye in the form of many breads and porridge.
+However, these are often flat breads or crisps, almost always served spread with butter or other high-fat dairy products.
+This addition of fat helps to slow the release of sugar into the blood stream.

-This is also true of the many root vegetables the Swedes consume.
+This is also true of the root vegetables Swedes consume.
 Most are served drenched in butter, dairy or a fatty gravy.

-So, I am currently adopting a more Swedish approach to my diet…focusing on low-carb…but also keeping in mind the traditional foods my Norse ancestors would have eaten.
+So, I’m currently adopting a more Swedish approach to my diet.
+I’m focusing on low-carb, but also keeping in mind the traditional foods my Norse ancestors would have eaten.

-Below is a typical Swedish recipe, a version of which my mother regularly made while I was growing up, but this one is more Keto-Friendly!
+Below is a typical Swedish recipe, a version of which my mother regularly made while I was growing up Though this one is more Keto-Friendly!

 The recipe comes from the Diet Doctor website.
 Dr Andreas Eenfeldt, the founder of the site, is a Swedish doctor well-known in the low-carb community!